-"You know, for a girl who hates the world and doesn't want to talk to anyone, you talk a lot," I say, kind of rudely, I'll admit.
+"You know, for a girl who's supposed to hate the world and doesn't like talking to anyone, you talk a lot," I tell her somewhat rudely.

-She shrugs.
+She shrugs it off and persists.
 "So what's it about?"
-She doesn't wait for me to answer, she just lifts up the cover and reads it.
+She doesn't wait for me to answer and instead lifts up the cover to read the title.
 "The Accounts of the Darkwater Atrocities?"

 I shut the book.
 "I'm not," I smile.
 "How are you?"

-"Hi, I'm Alex," I feel like I've been over this with her before.
+"Hi, I'm Alex," I say happily.
+I feel like I've been over this with her before.

-"I know," her eyes widen, "you told me yesterday."
-I prompt her to shake my hand.
-It's still a teeny bit sensitive from the heavy washing I put it through last night.
+"I know," she practically hisses.
+"You told me yesterday."
+I prompt her to shake my hand, which is still a little sensitive from the heavy duty washing I put it through last night.
 It's just lucky I don't work at the Diefenbunker.
 "Why do you-"